State of Wisconsin |

 Business.
 Income from operating a business.

 Capital Gains.
 Business income from selling securities and other property is counted.
-Personal capital gains are not counted as income.
+This does not include personal capital gains, which are counted as unearned income rather than self-employment income.

 Rental.
 Rental income is rent received from properties owned or controlled.
 Rental income is either earned or unearned.
 It is earned only if the owner actively manages the property on an average of 20 or more hours per week.
 If rental income is not reported to the IRS, see Section 15.4.23 Rental Income.